Integrating Primary Care, VCSE and Community Services in NHS Pathways

 Working With Primary Care in Practice

 Primary care is often the front door into NHS community pathways.
-Poor alignment here leads to inappropriate referrals, delays and duplication.
+Poor alignment here leads to inappropriate referrals, duplicated assessment, unnecessary delay and additional pressure on triage teams.
+Effective integration with GP practices and primary care networks is therefore one of the clearest indicators that a pathway has been designed around real operational flow.

 - Clear referral criteria agreed with GP practices